-- Early engagement with parents to inform them of the benefits of Gaelic Medium Education, and its link to the benefits of bilingualism, is essential in securing the future of the language. - Children's fluency in Gaelic is enhanced by using the language out with school.
+- Early engagement with parents to inform them of the benefits of Gaelic Medium Education, and its link to the benefits of bilingualism and revitalisation of Gaelic, is essential in securing the future of the language. - Children's fluency in Gaelic is enhanced by using the language beyond school.
 Parents need to have clear information on how to support their children's education.